 What is a Fully Developed Claim (FDC)?

-The Fully Developed Claim (FDC) program is an optional, expedited process for veterans filing for disability compensation.
-By submitting an FDC, you are certifying that you have provided all relevant records and evidence at the time of filing and that you have no more evidence to submit.
-This allows the VA to bypass its normal evidence-gathering duties (like requesting federal and private records), which can significantly speed up the decision-making process.
+The Fully Developed Claim (FDC) program is an optional process for veterans filing for disability compensation.
+By submitting an FDC, you are certifying that you have provided all relevant records and medical evidence at the time of filing and that you have no more evidence to submit.
+This allows the VA to focus on the evidence provided rather than initiating its own evidence-gathering duties (like requesting federal and private records), which can streamline the decision-making process.

 What is a Standard Claim?
 The Key Differences

-In a standard claim, the VA has a “Duty to Assist” you in gathering the evidence needed to support your claim.
+In a standard claim, the VA has a “Duty to Assist” you in gathering the medical evidence required for clinical review.
 This means they will actively request your service medical records, private treatment records, and other federal documents on your behalf.
-While helpful, this process can be very time-consuming.
+This process involves multiple administrative steps for the VA.

-The key difference is responsibility: In an FDC, you are responsible for gathering and submitting all evidence.
-In a standard claim, you can identify the evidence, and the VA will help gather it.
+The key difference is responsibility: In an FDC, you are responsible for gathering and submitting all clinical documentation.
+In a standard claim, you can identify the sources of evidence, and the VA will assist in obtaining it.

 The FDC Checklist: What You Need to Submit

-• All private medical records related to your claimed conditions.
+- All private medical records related to your clinical conditions.

-• Any supporting documents like a Nexus Letter, Disability Benefits Questionnaires (DBQs) completed by a private doctor, or buddy statements.
+- Any supporting documents like a Nexus Letter providing a medical opinion, Disability Benefits Questionnaires (DBQs) completed by a private doctor focused on clinical findings, or buddy statements.

 You must also attend any C&P exams scheduled by the VA.